networkoptix/nx_open/vms/vms_benchmark/readme.md

 Linux x64).

-All configuration options for the tool are supplied via a configuration file - a name-value text file called `nx_box_tool.conf` which should reside next to the tool's executable.
+All configuration options for the tool are supplied via a configuration file - a name-value text file called `vms_benchmark.conf` which should reside next to the tool's executable.

-Do at least the following in the `nx_box_tool.conf` before running the tool:
+Do at least the following in the `vms_benchmark.conf` before running the tool:
 - Specify VMS username and password in `vmsUser`/`vmsPassword` fields.
 - If `ssh <deviceHost>` on the host machine requires to enter credentials, specify them in `deviceLogin` and `devicePassword` fields.

-Then simply run the command `nx_box_tool` without arguments, and watch or capture its output.
+Then simply run the command `vms_benchmark` without arguments, and watch or capture its output.

 Currently, the tool has no command-line options besides `--help` which shows a trivial help.